emilydaykin/Internet-Series-Database-Client/README.md

 # Features
-- Display of all series (XX were pre-seeded via scraping IMDb)
+- Display of all series (34 were pre-seeded via scraping IMDb)
 - An expand-collapse search and filter tool for the series catalogue.
   - Searching by title, actor, plot, year, genre or rating
   - Filtering by genre